Ephie Fitzgerald: Career

 Born in Cork, Fitzgerald first played competitive Gaelic football whilst at school at Coláiste Chríost Rí.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Cork minor team, before later lining out with the under-21 side.
 He made his senior debut in the 1982 championship.
 Fitzgerald went on to play a brief role for the team over the next few years, winning one Munster medal.

 At club level Fitzgerald is a four-time All-Ireland medallist with Nemo Rangers.
 He has also won five Munster medals and five championship medals.

 Throughout his career Fitzgerald made 3 championship appearances for Cork.
 He retired from inter-county football following the conclusion of the 1983 championship.

-In retirement from playing Fitzgerald has become involved in coaching and team management.
-At club level he has guided Nemo Rangers and Ballylanders to championship success, while at inter-county level he has served as manager of the Cork minor team and coach of the Limerick senior team.
-In October 2014 Fitzgerald was appointed as a coach and a selector to the Clare senior team.
+In retirement from playing Fitzgerald became involved in coaching and team management.
+At club level he guided Nemo Rangers and Ballylanders to championship success, while at inter-county level he served as manager of the Cork minor team and coach of the Limerick senior team.
+In October 2014, Fitzgerald was appointed as a coach and selector to the Clare senior team.

 He managed the Cork senior ladies' football team until 2021.

 In October 2021, he was appointed for a two-year term as Waterford senior manager.